 Both the novels and the TV show take place in the fictional continents of Westeros and Essos.
-Westeros is divided in seven kingdoms, each one of them having a lord protector, member of a great House, who serves the king sitting on the Iron Throne.
+Westeros was once divided into seven kingdoms, which are now nine regions, each one of them having a lord protector, member of a great House, who serves the king sitting on the Iron Throne.
 At the beginning of the books and the show, that king is Robert Baratheon, who won a rebellion against the Targaryens years prior the events taking place.
-The Targaryens are the family that had managed to unite the seven kingdoms hundreds of years before mainly because they had… dragons!
+The Targaryens are the family that had managed to unite the seven kingdoms hundreds of years before, mainly because they had… dragons!

-This is a really intricate story, full of well-crafted and complex characters, important little details and political intrigue that is based on medieval European history and is mixed with fantasy elements.
-In the TV show the story is transformed into a visual feast that in some instances leaves you in complete awe of not only the visual effects, but also the actors skilled performance.
+This is a really intricate story, full of well-crafted and complex characters, important little details and political intrigue, which is based on medieval European history and is mixed with fantasy elements.
+In the TV show the story is transformed into a visual feast that in some instances leaves you in complete awe of not only the visual effects, but also the skilled performances of the actors.

 Before I explain why Game of Thrones is one of my favourite book-to-TV adaptations, I need to mention what I look for in an adaptation.
-It doesn’t have to follow all plot strands and the story doesn’t have to be told in the exactly same way as in the books.
-For me different mediums require different forms of storytelling.
+It doesn’t have to follow all plot strands, and the story doesn’t have to be told in the exactly same way as in the books.
+For me different media require different forms of storytelling.
 What works on page may not work on screen and vice-versa.
-The feeling I get from both the book and the TV series must, however, be the same.
-Game of Thrones meets these principles in my opinion.
+The feeling that I get from both the book and the TV series must, however, be the same.
+Game of Thrones meets this requirement in my opinion.
 Some major changes were made throughout the latest seasons, but I don’t think they have changed the emotions that the story being adapted has to convey.

-If you haven’t watched all six seasons of the TV show or haven’t read the books (you should do both as soon as possible) and don’t want to know what happens in the story this is a good time to stop reading.
+If you haven’t watched the first six seasons of the TV show, haven’t read the books (you should do both as soon as possible) and don’t want to know what happens in the story, this is a good time to stop reading.
 Spoilers ahead!

 Some of the best television moments